High-Protein Ice Cream

 Chocolate

-- 2 frozen bananas, chopped into chunks
+- 2 frozen bananas, peeled and chopped into chunks

-- ¼ cup dairy-free milk (I used almond milk)
+- ¼ cup dairy-free milk, I used unsweetened almond milk

 - 2 Tablespoons almond butter or peanut butter